krisjdev/tinytapeout-sky-25a/projects/tt_um_snn/docs/info.md

 ## How to test

 Input 32 weights in 4 bits and dedicate address with 3 bits layer address and 1 bit node address.
 Then, input 2 values to execute.

-## External hardware

-no extra hardware is needed.